SabeDoesThings/Nexa.jl/README.md

 # DISCLAIMER!
-This library is no longer being worked on.
-If you want fork it and keep working on it you can.
+This library is not going to be worked on as frequent anymore.
+If you want fork it and work on it you are more than welcome.

 ![newnexa](https://github.com/user-attachments/assets/1fa6df7d-37df-45cb-9bd8-e545ff6d96d4)